klum-dsl/klum-ast/README.md

 If the field name does not end with an 's', the field name is reused as is (information -> information | information).

-Collection name and element name can be customized via the @DSLField Annotation (see below).
+Collection name and element name can be customized via the @Field Annotation (see below).

 *Collections must be strongly typed using generics!*